ShabatA/price_tracker_south_africa/README.md

 # Never Miss a Deal
 **Want to know when a product goes on sale.**

-Track ANY product from clothing, electronics, toys and TVs on Takealot, Makro and Game `South Africa`.
+Track any product from clothing, electronics, toys and TVs on Takealot, Makro and Game `South Africa`.
 The price tracker app will regularly compares the prices of your favorite stuff on Takealot, Makro and Game and sends you a customized notification email to tell you if the prices fell down.